Papua New Guinea: "Sexual violence is 'normal' here"

-Although studies have shown FSV to be a humanitarian crisis in PNG for decades, only in recent years have we seen the first steps towards an effective response.
+Although studies have shown family and sexual violence (FSV) to be a humanitarian crisis in PNG for decades, only in recent years have we seen the first steps towards an effective response.

 Despite this, there remains an urgent need to provide survivors of FSV with access to quality, confidential medical and psychosocial care across the country, as well as the legal, social and protective services they need and deserve.

 MSF has demonstrated that this is possible in PNG.
 Our experience in providing medical care for survivors of FSV in Lae, Tari and now Port Moresby has brought to light a range of significant challenges that healthcare providers face in responding to FSV.